Ricco’s Homepage

 Hello!
 I’m very passionate about astrophysics research and pursuing ideas across disciplines, as well as increasing diversity in astronomy.
 In my free time, I like to play piano, bass guitar and chess.
 I’m also an avid reader, enjoying genres from classic literature to science fiction.

 My academic genealogy includes Millikan, Rabi, Sommerfeld, Wilkinson, Oppenheimer, Zwicky, J.J.
 Thomson, Born, Ehrenfest, Pauli, and Weyl.
 My Einstein number is 5 (Battaglia → Bond → Fowler → Zwicky → Einstein).
-Just by association, my genealogy would also include Feynman through Professor Jim Gates.
+Through a summer program, my genealogy would also include Feynman under Professor Jim Gates.

 I also played cello for 10 years, and my pedagogical genealogy includes Wang → Starker → Schiffer → Popper.